AntoineGS/Vi4D/README.md

 - `r` does not go back to Normal mode after entering the replacement character
 - `S` does not support number.modifier
 - `/` is not implemented yet
-- `d` on multiple (and maybe one) lines and then pasting has issues with indents being added to each line
-- cutting multiple lines and pasting them will insert it where the cursor is, should EOL and ensure a new line
 - No `V` or `v` or `<C-V>`
 - No inner/around yet
 - TextObjects and Navigation are (so far) the same, Navigation has an .Execute a bit more complete, review after inner/around to see if it is still true